Learn About The Law

-(b)(1) If the division cannot, after reasonable investigation, ascertain the information that is required by subsection (a), the attorney general and reporter, or a district attorney general of a county in which or from which a violation of subsection (a) is suspected to have been made, at the request of the division, and upon reasonable cause, may issue in writing and cause to be served one (1) or more subpoenas requiring the production of the suspected violator's legal name under which such person conducts business, and the person's physical address and telephone number.
+(b)(1) If the attorney general cannot, after reasonable investigation, ascertain the information that is required by subsection (a), the attorney general, or a district attorney general of a county in which or from which a violation of subsection (a) is suspected to have been made, at the request of the attorney general, and upon reasonable cause, may issue in writing and cause to be served one (1) or more subpoenas requiring the production of the suspected violator's legal name under which such person conducts business, and the person's physical address and telephone number.

 (2) A party shall not disclose any information pursuant to a subpoena other than the suspected violator's legal name under which such person conducts business, and the person's physical address and telephone number.